How to Claim Your New Mexico Unemployment Benefits

 GET MORE INFORMATION WITH OUR GUIDE

 If your initial New Mexico unemployment benefits claim is approved, you will receive weekly financial compensation from the Department of Workforce Solutions.
 The amount of federal unemployment benefits you receive will depend on a variety of factors, and will more than likely be less than your usual salary.
 The amount each applicant who can claim unemployment benefits will differ from that of other recipients.

-Monetary Unemployment Benefit Determination in New Mexico
+Learn About Monetary Unemployment Benefit Determination in New Mexico

 Before you can claim unemployment benefits in New Mexico, you will need to look over your Monetary Determination letter carefully.
 You will receive this letter in the mail, and it will explain the amount of unemployment insurance coverage you are eligible to receive.
 It will also explain whether you earned enough money during a “base period” to qualify.
 A year is divided into four quarters containing three months each, and your base period consists of the first four or most recent five quarters you worked before filing your initial claim.
 Your Monetary Determination letter will also include the following information: